yasiryagi/helpdesk/roles/validators/README.md

 This page contains all information on how to setup your node and becoming a `Validator` on the Joystream Testnets.
 It will be updated for improvements, and when something changes for new testnets.

-If you want to earn more `Joy` tokens, but for some reason can´t or won't become a `Validator`, you can `Nominate` instead.
+If you want to earn more `Joy` tokens, but for some reason can't or won't become a `Validator`, you can `Nominate` instead.

 # Instructions

 The instructions below covers Windows, Mac and Linux (64 bit and armv7).
 As a general note, remember to use your `controller` key when setting the `memo` to qualify for the monero rewards.
-Some browsers will work better than others, but in general, chrome and chromium based browsers seems to offer the best experience, as it allows the `Pioneer` app to connect to your own node in `Settings`.
+Some browsers will work better than others, but in general, Chrome and Chromium-based browsers seems to offer the best experience, as it allows the `Pioneer` app to connect to your own node in `Settings`.
 It seems neither Firefox, Safari or Edge will connect at this time.

 If you want to be visible in the polkadot/substrate telemetry, go [here](https://telemetry.polkadot.io/).
 Note that for windows and armv7 (raspberry pi), you need to add a telemetry flag at startup (see applicable setup node).

-If your `Validator` have experienced some of the networking issues described [here](https://github.com/Joystream/substrate-node-joystream/issues/68), consider restarting your node at regular intervals.
+If your `Validator` has experienced some of the networking issues described [here](https://github.com/Joystream/substrate-node-joystream/issues/68), consider restarting your node at regular intervals.
 If you want to automate this process, consider running your node as a [service](#run-as-a-service).

 **Note**
 After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
 We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Account` showing up.